guptaanshuman/gcloud-terraform-jenkins/README.md

 Run following commands to run & test Terraform scripts :

 - terraform init          (To initialize the project)
-- terraform plan        (To check the changes to be made by Terraform on azure )
+- terraform plan        (To check the changes to be made by Terraform)
-- terraform apply       (To apply the changes to azure)
+- terraform apply       (To apply the changes)

 To verify Jenkins , open the public ip in browser